Do we have moray eels in North Carolina waters?

 There are about 100 species of morays worldwide.
 The most common morays found in our waters are the green, spotted and reticulate.

-One of the most frequent eel sightings in our area is the green moray (Gymnothorax funebris), a bottom-dwelling solitary species.
-Because of its large size, its bite can be particularly dangerous, however, unless provoked it poses little threat to humans.
+A frequent eel sighting in our area is the green moray (Gymnothorax funebris), a bottom-dwelling, solitary species.
+Because of its large size, its bite can be particularly painful, however, unless provoked it poses little threat to humans.

-Despite small eyes and bad vision, eels are nocturnal.
-They rely primarily on their strong sense of smell for finding prey.
+Despite small eyes and bad vision, morays are nocturnal, relying primarily on their strong sense of smell to detect prey.
 Their camouflaged skin is thick and scaleless and covered with a protective mucous.
-Their snake-like bodies are almost all muscle, making them very strong.
+Their bodies are almost all muscle, making them very strong.

-Aside from their snake-like appearance, eels look particularly fearsome because they constantly open and close their mouths.
+Aside from their creepy appearance, eels look particularly fearsome because they constantly open and close their mouths.
 This is not threatening behavior.
-Instead, it’s to keep water circulating through their small circular gills.
-Their gills are located on the each side of their head behind their jaws.
-Their wide jaws have long, sharp teeth, which they use to catch fish, mollusks and even octopus.
+It’s to keep water circulating through the small circular gills located on the each side of their head behind their jaws.
+The wide jaws have long, sharp teeth for catching fish and eating mollusks, including octopus.

 On average, morays measure about 5 feet long.
 They have few predators.
 Large groupers are known to prey on them, and morays also prey on each other.
 In some cultures, they are a human food resource, but some species are toxic to humans.